 The church has, from its beginning, initiated children into its sacramental life.
 Parishes have devoted tremendous energy and resources to the development of their young members, and countless individuals have dedicated themselves to nurturing young Catholics.
 God has placed those most fit for the Kingdom in our hands.
 We have taken our charge seriously.
 Abuse strikes children of every age and social back-ground.
 Often it occurs in settings where children and youth completely trust in adults – in homes, schools, athletic programs, and most sadly, in Church.

 In order to protect the children, youth, and vulnerable adults of our parish, Prince of Peace has taken positive steps to provide a safe and secure environment.
-Our “Family of Faith” program fulfills the diocesan requirements of the Safe Environment Program.
+Our “Recognizing, Responding, and Reporting” program fulfills the diocesan requirements of the Safe Environment Program.

 To minister to our children, youth, and vulnerable adults, all volunteers and employees must complete the following requirements:

 Complete the Screening form (link below)